 About the wine:

-The 2017 Batuta is a rustic blend made from old vines and aged for 20 months in barrels that were 25% new French oak.
+The 2017 Batuta is a rustic blend from old vines, aged for 20 months in French oak barrels, 25% of which were new.
 It has an alcohol content of just 13%.
 It wasn’t quite bottled when we tasted it; this was the final blend, straight from the barrel.
 Good.
-If I thought the Redoma was gloriously fresh, this one surpasses it quite easily.
+While I thought the Redoma was gloriously fresh, this one surpasses it quite easily.
 “Glorious” is the right word here, at least when paired with “freshness.”
-Silky, fruity, and straightforward, it has a lingering finish filled with fruity flavors.
-As always, there isn’t much depth, and it feels a bit understated for its price point.
-And, as tends to happen, I have a slight preference for the Redoma in the lineup.
-This 2017, however, is certainly an excellent example of a table wine that will go down easily at the dinner table.
+Silky, fruity, and unpretentious, it has a lingering finish filled with fruity flavors.
+As always, there isn’t much depth, and it comes across as understated for its price point.
+And, as tends to be the case, I have a slight preference for the Redoma in the lineup.
+This 2017, however, is certainly an excellent example of a table wine that will go down easily with a meal.
 Its freshness will preserve it as it ages, but it’s surprisingly approachable right now.

 Jancis Robinson